Make-School-Courses/DS-2.1-Machine-Learning/Lessons/PrincipalComponentAnalysis.md

 # Principal Component Analysis

+## Class Learning Objectives/Competencies (5 min)

+1. What is PCA?
+1. Why do need dimensionality reduction?

 ## What is principal component analysis?
 (5 min)

 - PCA is a mathematical technique to reduce redundancy in the data